-- Carpooling: WSH provides ride-matching services both internal and regional as well as dedicated carpool parking based on demand (see "Table 9: Parking Inventory") - Bicycle and pedestrian network: While the bicycling network around the WSH campus is incomplete, there are paths that would serve local trips well.
-A trail system in Fort Steilacoom Park including a multi-use path paralleling Steilacoom Blvd. help connect the campus to Steilacoom and central Lakewood.
+- Carpooling: WSH provides ride-matching services both internal and regional as well as dedicated carpool parking based on demand (see "Table 10: Parking Inventory" on page 37). - Bicycle and pedestrian network: While the bicycling network around the WSH campus is incomplete, there are paths that would serve local trips well.
+A trail system in Fort Steilacoom Park - including a multi-use path paralleling Steilacoom Blvd. - help connect the campus to Steilacoom and central Lakewood.